 Welcome to the Battle Forum Rules 3.0!
 Now I know you’re excited to get out there to debate, make a thread, or even participate in a Challenge a Viner debate.
 But before you do, please review the rules.
 They are there for a reason, and they aren’t optional.
 These rules will be enforced, in addition to the general Forum Rules.
 Also, look to the Battle Forum Table of Contents for a glossary of helpful threads.

-If you ever need help, here are the Battle Forum Moderators:
+If you ever need help, please contact the Battle Forum mods.

 1: Rules for Battle Thread Creation

 2: Rules for Debating

 3: Challenge a Viner - Rules and Guidelines

 Making threads can be a bit tricky.
 Please follow these rules and guidelines.

 We don’t like dupe threads, so please do a quick search.
 Example: type into Google “Comicvine Superman vs. Thor” (without quotation marks) before making a thread.
 If nobody has made it before, go for it! (sidenote: yes… people have made Superman vs. Thor threads, so… don’t make that).
 If it’s a dupe, it will probably be locked; there are rare exceptions when they will be left alone, and this is up to moderator discretion.

 Before we talk about what is a battle, let’s list what isn’t a battle.

 - “Who Can Beat ___?” – This is a question, not a battle.

 - Example: “Who Can Beat Superman?”